 - 1 point per $1 spent on all other purchases

 The MBNA Rewards World Elite Mastercard is a premium World Elite Mastercard with enough valuable cash-like rewards to make it our top cash back credit card.
-You can redeem MBNA Rewards points on travel, gift cards, or e-gift cards from 60+ brands for 0.9 – 1 CPP – although sadly, there are no Tim Hortons gift cards available.
+You can redeem MBNA Rewards points on travel, gift cards, or e-gift cards from 60+ brands for 0.5 – 1.81 CPP – although, sadly, Tims Gift Cards are unavailable.

 Pros: